EPA (EICOSAPENTAENOIC ACID)

 Insufficient Evidence for

 - Attention deficit-hyperactivity disorder (ADHD).
-Some research shows that low blood levels of EPA and other fatty acids are linked with ADHD in children.
-However, it’s not known yet if taking EPA supplements can treat or prevent ADHD.
+Some research shows that low blood levels of eicosapentaenoic acid and other fatty acids are linked with ADHD in children.
+However, it's not known yet if taking eicosapentaenoic acid supplements can treat or prevent ADHD.

 - Schizophrenia.
-Studies to date show conflicting results about the effectiveness of EPA in treating schizophrenia.
+Research to date shows conflicting results about the effectiveness of eicosapentaenoic acid in treating schizophrenia.

 - Menstrual disorders.